decateron/glome/README.md

 # Glome

-Glome is a free software machine learning library for the Python programming language.
-It allows you to use ML algorithms easily.
-Glome contains plenty of different Machine Learning algorithms like Decision Trees or KNN.

- #### The main goal of Glome is to provide classic ML algorithms for studying.

- One of the most main advantages of Glome is that it supports categorical data.

-## Algorithms available for now:
+Glome is the classic algorithms library.
+This library is developed to simplify participating in coding competitions.
+Glome provides a high-level interface for different kinds of the most powerful algorithms which are useful during solving difficult algorithmic tasks.
+Also, glome contains a lot of simplifications and tricks that are helping you during the competition. **The main goal of Glome is saving as much of your time as possible.**